tomjoht/documenting-apis/_docs/Exploring Other APIs/docapis_flickr_example.md

 https://api.flickr.com/services/rest/?method=flickr.galleries.getPhotos&api_key=APIKEY&gallery_id=66911286-72157647277042064&format=json&nojsoncallback=1
 ```

+{: .note}
-{% include note.html content="I have removed my API key from code samples to prevent possible abuse to my API keys.
-If you're following along, swap in your own API key here." %}
+I have removed my API key from code samples to prevent possible abuse to my API keys.
+If you're following along, swap in your own API key here.

 If you submit the request direct in your browser using the given URL, you can see the same response but in the browser rather than the API Explorer:

 <img src="images/flickrresponseinbrowser.png" alt="Flickr response in browser" />

+{: .tip}
-{{tip}}I'm using the <a href="https://chrome.google.com/webstore/detail/json-formatter/bcjindcccaagfpapjjmafapmmgkkhgoa?hl=en">JSON Formatting extension for Chrome</a> to make the JSON response more readable.
-Without this plugin, the JSON response is compressed." %}
+I'm using the <a href="https://chrome.google.com/webstore/detail/json-formatter/bcjindcccaagfpapjjmafapmmgkkhgoa?hl=en">JSON Formatting extension for Chrome</a> to make the JSON response more readable.
+Without this plugin, the JSON response is compressed.

 ## 4. Analyze the response